2200 Ocean St, Marshfield, MA 02050, USA

 Trail Description

 Below Veterans’ Memorial Park, the South River is navigable by canoe or kayak, however the stretch of river between the park and Willow Street may not be accessible at all tides due to bridge clearance and/or low water.
 Launching a boat at Willow Street is not recommended, as poison ivy is abundant!
-Instead, launch at the Francis Keville Footbridge, behind CVS.
+Instead, launch at the Francis Keville Footbridge.

 Habitats and Wildlife

 NSRWA is currently working to restore the South River fishway, with support from MassBays South Shore, the state’s Division of Ecological Restoration, the towns of Marshfield and Duxbury, the Veterans, and private dam owners.
-We are hoping to remove the dams, as they no longer serve their original purpose.
-Funds for engineering work, to remove the dam at Veterans Memorial Park, were approved by the Town of Marshfield in 2019.
+We are hoping to remove all three dams, as they no longer serve their original purpose.
+Funds for engineering work, to remove the dam at Veterans Memorial Park, were approved by the Town of Marshfield in 2019, and dam removal work is scheduled to commence in November 2024.

-Currently the best time to see fish at this site is in May, and even into June, as the run is predominantly blueback herring, that prefer warmer water temperatures.
+Currently the best time to see fish at this site is in May, and even into June.
+The run is predominantly blueback herring.
 Look for birds such as the black capped chickadee in the shrubs surrounding the park.
 Farther upstream, look for beavers constructing dams.
-Below Veterans Park, the South River is tidal.
+Below Veterans Memorial Park, the South River is tidal.
 Twice per day, the fresh water flowing downstream is pushed back by the incoming salt water tide.

 The South River originates deep in Duxbury.
 Its source is in the Round Pond area, and from there it winds unobtrusively through the woods for several miles.
 Although one can view it from Route 3, and also from both the South River Bogs and the Camp Wing Conservation Area, it remains a narrow and mostly un-navigable stream until just below Veterans Memorial Park.
 From there it flows through South River Park, behind the playground of South River School, and under the Willow Street and Francis Keville Bridges.
 Wider at that point, and navigable at most tides, its course winds through the marshes as it runs parallel to Route 139, all the way to Rexhame.
 From there the river turns northward.
 It flows for 3 miles between Humarock and the mainland to Fourth Cliff, where it joins the North River at its outlet to the sea.